-*Update: A Petition for Review was denied by the Texas Supreme Court on August 2, 2019. *
+*Update: The Texas Supreme Court denied the petition for review on August 2, 2019.

 The Amarillo Court of Appeals recently issued an opinion in Gordon v.
 Demmon, a case involving access to landlocked property.
 This is an issue more common in Texas than one might realize, so I always find court opinions instructive and a good reminder to landowners about some key considerations when dealing with access to property.